-There are three components which have shared emphasis on written and practical submissions.
-Students will perform professional scripts, devise their own works, and analyse existing works.
+AQA GCSE Drama is comprised of three components which have shared emphasis on written and practical submissions.
+Students will perform professional scripts, devise their own works and analyse existing works.

 Practical accounts for 60% of the course which is divided into two parts.
 The first is a devised unit, meaning students explore several stimulus ideas to then create their own piece of drama exploring styles, drama strategies, genres, staging and character development methods.
-The devised work is marked by the class teacher.
+The devised work is marked by the class teacher and moderated at the end of Year 11.
 The second is through texts in practise; in this unit students are given two script extracts from a professional work to learn and then perform.
 The two extracts are filmed and sent to the AQA exam board who then grade the performances.

 The exam is 1 hour and 45 minutes and worth 40% of the overall qualification.
 Learners will develop an in-depth understanding of one prescribed work over the two-year course in a theory and practical context.
 In the exam students are asked a series of questions which are multiple choice, short answers and extended questions.
-Within the exam students are also asked to analyse a live theatre performance.
-Within the two-year course, students will visit the theatre to watch a live performance which will form part of their GCSE Drama experience.
+Within the exam students are also asked to analyse a live theatre performance; so, within the two-year course students will visit the theatre to watch a live performance which will form part of their GCSE Drama experience.